Skip to content

 Returns: TOut — The workflow result

-runDurableWorkflow(workflow, instanceId, input, backend)
+runDurableWorkflow(workflow, instanceId, input, backend, conflictPolicy?)

-Section titled “runDurableWorkflow(workflow, instanceId, input, backend)”
+Section titled “runDurableWorkflow(workflow, instanceId, input, backend, conflictPolicy?)”

 Run a workflow with checkpointing and durability.
 Returns WorkflowStatus.